rohanbm123/flight-delay-lakehouse-databricks/README.md

 - **Governance-first design** — Unity Catalog lineage, access boundaries, and documentation built in from the start, not bolted on
 - **Orchestration** — a working, scheduled, multi-task pipeline with dependency management, not disconnected notebooks
 - **Business-facing output** — gold-layer tables designed around real questions (which carriers are reliable, which routes/hours carry the most risk), not just raw aggregation
+- **ML integration on top of the lakehouse** — a delay-risk model trained directly on silver, validated against independently-derived gold-layer patterns, with predictions materialized as a queryable table

 ---